Marquette Man Arrested for Child Sexually Abusive Material

 MARQUETTE, MICH.
-The Michigan State Police (MSP) Computer Crimes Unit, Internet Crimes Against Children Task Force is announcing the arrest of Remo Valentino Perry, 32 of Marquette, for possession of child sexually abusive materials and using a computer to commit a crime.
+The Michigan State Police (MSP) Computer Crimes Unit, Internet Crimes Against Children (ICAC) Task Force is announcing the arrest of Thomas Charles Raymus, 37, of Marquette, for child sexually abusive material and using a computer to commit a crime.

-If convicted, Perry faces 10 years in prison for each count of the aggravated possession of child sexually abusive material and up to 10 years in prison for using a computer to commit a crime.
+If convicted, Raymus faces 20 years in prison for the child sexually abusive activity charge and 20 years in prison for the using a computer to commit a crime charge.

 The MSP Computer Crimes Unit encourages parents to speak to their children about the safe use of the internet.
 There are many resources available to parents to assist in keeping children safe online.
 The National Center for Missing and Exploited Children provides a comprehensive list of resources on their website at http://www.missingkids.org.
 The MSP ICAC Task Force also provides resources at http://www.michiganicac.com.